 Opening times: Times vary depending on the time of the year. see website for more details.

 After a quick look around the castle, we had a wander around the old part of Châteaudun town; full of medieval houses and historic churches, it’s a must for any history lover!
 We then descended the steps to look at the fortifications and prisons below.
 We even entered one of the old prison cells- see video below)!
 A highlight of the day for everyone on the road trip had to be the wine shop located in a grotto at the bottom of the town (la cave des fouleries).

 The last stop of the day on our fairytale inspired trip was the historic town of Chartres.
 Reaching Chartres as the sun had just dipped below the horizon and night was starting to set in was a fairytale moment in itself.
 The cathedral is enormous; stretching up above the quaint building surrounding it, dominating the surrounding landscape.

-One of my favourite moments after our Cathedral visit was discovering the free outdoor lending library (see video below).
+One of my favourite moments after our Cathedral visit, which also happens to be one of the best cathedrals in France, was discovering the free outdoor lending library (see video below).
 The idea is that you borrow and return books as you please.
 You can also leave your favourite books and share the book lending love so to speak…

 And with our last town tour of the day complete, we grabbed a couple of bottles of wine, slabs of cheese and bread and headed home for a particularly French meal!
 If you’d like to see more of my adventurous road trip, I made a YouTube video about it: